edadma/bloomui/packages/bloomui/README.md

 # BloomUI

-A comprehensive React component library built with DaisyUI and Tailwind CSS.
+A comprehensive React component library built with [DaisyUI](https://daisyui.com) and [Tailwind CSS](https://tailwindcss.com).

 ## Prerequisites

-BloomUI requires Tailwind CSS v4 and DaisyUI to be configured in your project.
+BloomUI requires Tailwind CSS v4 and DaisyUI v5 to be configured in your project.

 Install Tailwind and DaisyUI: